JesseEmond/blitz-2022-inscription/README.md

 ### Faster Solution in Rust

-#### Getting to 5900+ points
+#### Getting to 5900+ points, racing with Marc

-TODO Marc passed us

-Once we found out that rerunning our greedy solver multiple times in a loop could improve our probability of getting an optimal packing (due to the randomness in how we pick equivalent placements), we focused on speeding up our solver to increase the amount of attempts we can make in the 1 second limit to improve our score.
+Around that point, Marc had finally passed us on the leaderboard.
+We got back to work.
+Knowing that rerunning our greedy solver multiple times in a loop could improve our probability of getting an optimal packing (due to the randomness in how we pick equivalent placements), we focused on speeding up our solver to increase the amount of attempts we can make in the 1 second limit to try get a higher score.

 Thankfully, this year Coveo gave us the option of using Rust, which saved us from having to use our painful trick from [last year's inscription challenge](https://github.com/JesseEmond/blitz-2021-chal), where we were using Python just to call into our true C++ implementation.

-TODO rework

 By rewriting our greedy solver in Rust and optimizing a bit, we were able to get in the `5900+` points range after some work.
-By that time Marc had taunted us a bit more on Twitter about passing us on the leaderboard, but this was enough to pass him again and [reply back](https://twitter.com/JesseEmond/status/1454596178532880386) with our `5914.50` score.
-This solver lives in `greedy_solver.rs`.
+That was enough to [reply back](https://twitter.com/JesseEmond/status/1454596178532880386) to Marc's taunt with our `5914.50` score and breathe a little.
+The code for this solver lives in `greedy_solver.rs`.

-#### TODO rework section :sotroll:

-A few days later, Marc replied again, this time including a screenshot of the leaderboard where he beat our hard-earned `5914.50` points with `5964.97` points, along with [a comment](https://twitter.com/msanfacon/status/1456255330367643652) that he had "found 10 minutes to rework his algorithm"...
+But just a few days later, Marc replied again, this time including a screenshot of the leaderboard where he beat our hard-earned `5914.50` points with `5964.97` points, along with [a comment](https://twitter.com/msanfacon/status/1456255330367643652) that he had "found 10 minutes to rework his algorithm"...

-Only 10 minutes?
-We were wondering what we were missing, clearly there must be a better way to get perfect packings on those higher levels, we must have been approaching this the wrong way...
+...Only 10 minutes?
+We were wondering what we were missing, clearly there must be a better way to get perfect packings on those higher levels, we must have been approaching this from the wrong angle and there must be an easier solution that we couldn't see...

 ...

-Then Marc [replied](https://twitter.com/msanfacon/status/1456255330367643652) the next day, saying that the hardest part was really connecting to the VPN and to the DB, with a picture of the leaderboard of him with a score of `31415.92` points on the challenge, which is theoretically impossible... :)
+Then Marc [replied](https://twitter.com/msanfacon/status/1456255330367643652) the next day, saying that the hardest part was really connecting to the VPN and to the DB, with a picture of the leaderboard of him with a score of `31415.92` points on the challenge, which is simply theoretically impossible... :)

 Apparently the whole time he wasn't really participating, he was just telling the Blitz team every once in a while that he "worked hard on it today, and thinks he's... about 1 point away from first place now".